 UPSERT: UPDATE THE MATCHING RECORDS

-In the previous image we can see how to update a table (employee) based on other table with similar schema (employee_news).
-As we can see in the last line of the update, we affected or changed only records matching on emplid value.
+In the previous image, we can see how to update a table (employee) based on another table with similar schema (employee_news).
+As we can see in the last line of the update, we affected or changed only records matching on implied value.

-The next point to explain is the RETURNING * sub-clause, which is a really powerful sub-clause that can be used in the insert, delete and update sql statement.
-It allows us to return as a result set all the records affected by an insert, delete or update.
+The next point to explain is the RETURNING * sub-clause, which is a powerful sub-clause that can be used in the insert, delete and update SQL statement.
+It allows us to return as a result set all the records affected by an “insert”, “delete” or “update”.
 Then, in our upsert implementation, we will add to the previous update the RETURNING * to return all the update affected rows as they were a regular result set of a select.
 This result set (implemented as the upsert temporary table in our example) will be used in the insert as we will see in the next paragraph.

 UPSERT: INSERTING THE NON MATCHING RECORDS

 The next image shows the insert of the non-matching records(records existing in “employee_news” and not existing in “employee”).
 The key to exclude the non-matching records is the WHERE NOT EXISTS clause.

 The idea behind the NOT EXISTS clause is: if the record in employee_news doesn’t exist in the upsert temporary table, then this record must be inserted into “employee”.
 It is simple!

 Now we can see the complete upsert implementation.
 It is easy to see each part: first, the update part, and second the insert part.